isosurfaces/GetSubordinates/README.md

 E.g. C:\SamplePath\SampleFile.json
 ```

-The console app will display error messages if the input file contains no users, or no roles, or any user or role fields are missing.
+The console will return an error messages if the input file contains no users, or no roles, or any user or role fields are missing.

 ## Running the tests